 Golfer’s Elbow Symptoms

-Golfer’s elbow can cause pain, inflammation and tenderness around the bone on the inside of the elbow.
-Pain from golfer’s elbow usually becomes more severe when gripping or grabbing.
+Golfer’s elbow can cause pain, inflammation, and tenderness around the bone on the inside of the elbow.
+Pain from the golfer’s elbow usually becomes more severe when gripping or grabbing.
 You may experience some weakness and pain when rotating the wrist inwards or downwards.